 Haunted Pubs in London

 As a nation, us Brits love a pub, and they’ve been around for as long as we have.
-London is home to some of the oldest public houses in the country, and with that comes ghosts and ghouls.
+London is home to some of the oldest public houses in the whole of the UK, and with that comes ghosts and ghouls.
 Here are 3 of our top haunted London pubs:

 - The Ten Bells, Spitalfields – This 18th century pub has links to two of the victims of Jack the Ripper.
 It’s thought that both Mary Kelly and Annie Chapman frequented this pub, and Annie’s ghost remains to this day.